MadeOfTech/SmartAPI/README.md

 create, read, update and delete.
 All of these verbs are more or less related to the traditionnal vocabulary of SQL, INSERT, SELECT, UPDATE and DELETE.
 More or less only, since CREATE can be done thru POST and PUT verbs.
-But, let's get optimitic : why continue to write code that take a REST request to transform it into a SQL request ?
+But, let's get optimistic : why continue to write code that take a REST request to transform it into a SQL request ?
 From my point of view, it was sufficient to automate database access based upon verb and ressource used in the request.